Answers to common questions about Mux Data.

 The Mux Data Dashboard is an interface that lets you set filters and view graphs that monitor each specific key metric you are interested in.
 With each metric, you can monitor and track what matters to your viewers.

 You can also immediately see what is happening before users do with Anomaly Alerts and Threshold Alerts.
 It is easy to set these alerts for prompt notifications.
 Check your dashboard to track the source or sources.

 You may want to apply Filters to the alert definition to track only specific data.
 Finally can also use the List InsightsAPI feature as a way of impact sorting which browsers, devices, regions, CDNs, players, ads and videos are creating the most problems for your viewers.

-The Mux Data Real-Time Dashboard allows you to see your critical metrics in one real-time dashboard.
+The Mux Data Monitoring Dashboard, previously called the Real-time Dashboard, allows you to monitor your critical metrics in one operational dashboard that updates in real-time.
 This lets you respond to major streaming issues quickly.

-It dives into how to use tools on the Real Time dashboard to investigate the incident, communicate with stakeholders, resolve the issue, and improve your resiliency.
+It dives into how to use tools on the Monitoring Dashboard to investigate the incident, communicate with stakeholders, resolve the issue, and improve your resiliency.

 Yes, all Mux Data views and metrics are all available through the Data API.
 Raw video view data can be exported via the API.
 Additionally, here is a detailed blog post describing how to create graphs using the Mux API.

 Choose a Mux Data pricing plan on the Data Pricing page.
 Here you can view a breakdown of all features that Mux includes with each tier including Startup tier, Pro tier, and Media tier.